Haltay/JoachimRecio_5_11032021/README.md

 ## Tasks

-    - use of HTML and CSS
+    - use of HTML, Javascript and CSS
     - Responsive website